frankframework/frank-manual/docs/source/gettingStarted/helloIbis.rst

 The ``<Forward>`` within a pipe tag defines what should happen after the execution of that pipe.
 A forward consists of a forward name and a path.
 Each pipe predefines the forward names from which it can send the output.
 For the fixed result pipe, the only possibility is "success", but many pipes also have the possibility "failure".
 This allows Frank developers to handle errors and to have branching pipelines.
 The ``<Forward>`` tag within the ``<FixedResultPipe>`` references the path "EXIT", which is the path of the ``<Exit>`` tag.
 The output of the ``<FixedResultPipe>`` is the result of the pipeline.
 In more complex pipelines, there are also forwards that reference other pipes by their configured ``name`` attribute.
 It is also possible to have multiple ``<Exit>`` tags within a ``<Pipeline>``.

-The shown example pipeline only transform the incoming message to an output message, but you can also send output to external systems.
+The shown example pipeline only transforms the incoming message to an output message, but you can also send output to external systems.
 Please see the following screenshot of the Frank!Doc:

 .. image:: frankDocSenderPipe.jpg